Electrostatic field-driven supercurrent suppression in ionic-gated metallic Josephson nanotransistors: Abstract

 \section{Abstract}

-Recent experiments have shown the possibility to tune the electron transport properties of metallic nanosized superconductors through a gate voltage.
-These results renewed the longstanding debate on the interaction between intense electrostatic fields and superconductivity.
+Recent experiments have shown the possibility to tune the transport properties of metallic nanosized superconductors through a gate voltage.
+These results renewed the longstanding debate on the interaction between electrostatic fields and superconductivity.
 Indeed, different works suggested competing mechanisms as the cause of the effect: unconventional electric field-effect or quasiparticle injection.
-By realizing ionic-gated Josephson field-effect nanotransistors (IJoFETs), we provide the conclusive evidence of electrostatic field-driven control of the supercurrent in metallic nanosized superconductors.
-Our Nb IJoFETs show bipolar giant suppression of the superconducting critical current up to $\sim45\%$ with negligible variation of both the critical temperature and the normal-state resistance, in a setup where both overheating and charge injection are impossible.
-The microscopic explanation of these results calls upon a novel theory able to describe the non-trivial interaction of static electric fields with conventional superconductivity.
+Here, we provide the conclusive evidence of electrostatic field-driven control of the supercurrent in metallic nanosized superconductors, by realizing ionic-gated superconducting field-effect nanotransistors (ISFETs) where electron injection is impossible.
+Our Nb ISFETs show giant suppression of the superconducting critical current up to $\sim45\%$.
+Moreover, the bipolar supercurrent suppression observed in different ISFETs, together with invariant critical temperature and normal-state resistance, exclude also conventional charge accumulation/depletion.
+Therefore, the microscopic explanation of this effect calls upon a novel theory able to describe the non-trivial interaction of static electric fields with conventional superconductivity.